jonathanascona/course_guide/course_reviews.md

 | Class organization | All I can say that I got from this class was anxiety stress, and had to return to therapy.
 I sincerely hope that you improve this class to be an environment that students can feel safe and encouraged to learn in a way that is not fueled by fear or stress. | Tracking your hours really helps you realize how much time you should be spending on the class.
 Towards the middle of the semester, I was having trouble getting my hours in.
 So, I would have appreciated more projects/assignments that would’ve helped me get those hours in.
 It’s easiest for me to learn when I’m applying skills in projects, not just ‘learning’ through watching YouTube, etc. |
 | Grading            |                                                              | Re-grading seems similar to the grace and repentance the Savior offers and I think it’s awesome that Brother Hathaway offers it. |

+### Student 8 (Upon Completing the course)

+> This class is very demanding but rewarding at the same time.
+I've learned so much about dealing with big data from getting, wrangling, visualizing data, and using data to make decisions.

+- __This is a data science course:__ _Using data to make decisions is the goal.
+If you leave saying that you learned this, I have done my job._

+> My biggest takeaway is that to learn or be good at something, pain is inevitable but the result is satisfying after you put in the work.
+I walked out of this class feeling like I am now capable of learning a new programming language on my own with resources found online.

+- __Fantastic comments:__ _I want you to know that you can be a lifelong learner and that you do not need teachers or academia to pick up skills._

+> Also, don't let Brother Hathaway scare you.
+He seems harsh and might yell at you but he truly cares and loves his students.
+Don't be afraid to ask questions.

+- __On Being Scary:__ _I do care for each of you.
+Most importantly, I care for the future you.
+At times, I let my care for the future you have much more weight than the current you._

+> If you don't ask for help, you might fail this class!

+- __Can we hear and Amen?:__ _This class runs open-ended.
+Please don't be afraid to ask questions to gain clarity.
+Even if you are worried about the response, you have to ask questions to move forward._